fps-tools/fps-tools.github.io/README.md

 There's tons of other mouse tool websites out there!
 Why are you looking at this vibecoded slop that uses no libraries?

 Bugs:
-  Probably don't know - It wasn't just a simple gimmick website created by a Stackoverflow LLM hater, but a professional Claude clocked into work.
+  Probably don't know - It wasn't just a simple gimmick website created by a LLM hater, but a professional Claude clocked into work.

 Features:
 - Left out features?